ericfitz/tesla-alexa/README.md

 # tesla-alexa
-Code and files to connect Amazon Echo ("Alexa") to Tesla automobiles Tesla voice user interface for Alexa climate control precondition skill
+Code and files to connect Amazon Echo ("Alexa") to Tesla automobiles

 (c) 2016 Eric Fitzgerald (ericf@hushmail.com)

-MIT License (do what you want with it but mention where you got it)

 No warranties, express or implied.
 Use at your own risk.
 Tesla might change their interface at any time, without notice.
-The API is not public; it was reverse engineered by Tim Dorr.
+The API is not public; it was [reverse engineered by Tim Dorr](http://docs.timdorr.apiary.io/#).

-This file describes the voice user interface for the Alexa skill.

 The skill invokes an AWS Lambda function that turns on or off the Tesla's climate control system.
 The skill does not attempt to set a temperature.